RichardLitt/burntfen.com/_posts/2017-04-16-getting-hugo-running-on-netlify.md

 Why not in `.git/config`?
 Because you can't add that to GitHub, which means Netlify won't see it.

-This should work.
-TODO - This isn't working because it needs Hugo v2

 ### Editing your theme

 What if you want to edit your theme?